 3238 South Hall

-Prof. Nicholas Bagley teaches and writes in the areas of administrative law, regulatory theory, and health law.
-Prior to joining the Law School faculty, he was an attorney with the Appellate Staff in the Civil Division at the U.S. Department of Justice, where he argued a dozen cases before the U.S. Courts of Appeals and acted as lead counsel in many more.
-Prof. Bagley also served as a law clerk to Justice John Paul Stevens of the U.S. Supreme Court and Judge David S. Tatel of the U.S. Court of Appeals.
-Prof. Bagley holds a BA in English from Yale University and received his JD, summa cum laude, from New York University School of Law.
-Before entering law school, he joined Teach For America and taught eighth-grade English at a public school in the South Bronx.
+Professor Nicholas Bagley teaches and writes in the areas of administrative law, regulatory theory, and health law.
+Prior to joining the Law School faculty, he was an attorney with the appellate staff in the Civil Division at the U.S. Department of Justice, where he argued a dozen cases before the U.S. Courts of Appeals and acted as lead counsel in many more.
+Professor Bagley also served as a law clerk to Justice John Paul Stevens of the U.S. Supreme Court and to the Hon.
+David S. Tatel of the U.S. Court of Appeals.
+Professor Bagley holds a BA in English from Yale University and received his JD, summa cum laude, from New York University School of Law.
+Before entering law school, he joined Teach For America and taught eighth-grade English at a public school in South Bronx.